Chicago, Christmas, Humor, Marriage

 I refuse to call it Macy’s.

-Plus, there is an energy in department stores during the holidays, especially in big-city department stores.
-If you’ve never been, you should definitely go at any time of year.
-There is just nothing like an old fashioned city department store.
+Plus, there is a buzz in department stores during the holidays, particularly in big-city department stores.
+If you have never been, you should go at any time of year.
+Nothing beats an old-fashioned city department store.

-We intended to eat at The Walnut Room, but there was a wait, so they handed us a beeper.
-We were told the wait could be up to two hours, but the woman said it is usually never that long.
+We had planned to eat at The Walnut Room, but there was a wait, so they gave us a beeper instead.
+We were told that the wait could last up to two hours, but the woman said it is rarely that long.

-But you see, we had left our suburban house HOURS earlier due to rush hour traffic and a babysitter, so we were really hungry.
-We ended up exploring the department store, holding hands, and giggling like children out late on a school night, before admitting defeat and handing in our beepers.
+But, you see, we’d left our suburban home HOURS earlier than usual due to rush hour traffic and a babysitter, so we were really REALLY hungry.
+We ended up exploring the department store, holding hands and giggling like kids out late on a school night before finally admitting defeat and returning our beepers.

-We ended up eating at a Corner Bakery on Wabash under the el and were treated to an impromptu show when two of the employees got into an argument over the fact that Eddie Murphy could not POSSIBLY be the white guy in the barbershop scene from Coming To America, and we decided that this was far superior to The Walnut Room.
+We ended up eating at a Corner Bakery on Wabash under the el and were treated to an impromptu show when two of the employees got into an argument that Eddie Murphy couldn’t possibly be the white guy in the barbershop scene from Coming To America, and we decided that this was far superior to The Walnut Room.

 Also, he was.